ycycwx/config/README.md

 # Config

-customize common config inspired by Vercel config.
+Customize common config for eslint and typescript.

 ## ESLint